pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 # Localstorage vs. IndexedDB vs. Cookies vs. OPFS vs. WASM-SQLite

 So you build that web application and you want to **store data inside of your users browser**.
-Maybe you just need to store some small flags or you even need a fully fledged database to store massive amounts of data for your [local first app](../offline-first.md).
+Maybe you just need to store some small flags or you even need a fully fledged database.

+The types of web applications we build has changed significantly.
+In the early years of the web we served static html files.
+Then we served dynamically rendered html and later we build **single page applications** that run most logic on the client.
+And for the coming years you might want to build so called [local first apps](../offline-first.md) that handle big and complex data operations solely on the client and even work when offline, which gives you the opportunity to build **zero-latency** user interactions.

-In the beginnings of the Web, we only had cookies to store some small key value assignements.
-But over the years JavaScript has evolved significantly and better storage APIs have been added to the browsers which pave the way for bigger and more complex data operations.
-Namely we have [Localstorage](./localstorage.md), WebSQL, IndexedDB, and the Origin Private File System API [(OPFS)](../rx-storage-opfs.md).
+In the beginnings of the Web, we only had **cookies** to store some small key value assignements.
+But JavaScript and browsers have evolved significantly and better storage APIs have been added which pave the way for bigger and more complex data operations.

 In this article, we will dive into the various technologies available for storing and querying data in a browser.
-We'll explore traditional methods like **Cookies**, **LocalStorage** and **IndexedDB**, and newer solutions such as **OPFS** and **SQLite via WebAssembly**.
-Through performance tests we aim to uncover how fast we can write and read data in a web application with the various methods.
+We'll explore traditional methods like **Cookies**, **localStorage**, **WebSQL**, **IndexedDB** and newer solutions such as **OPFS** and **SQLite via WebAssembly**.
+We compare the features and limitations and through performance tests we aim to uncover how fast we can write and read data in a web application with the various methods.

 :::note
 You are reading this in the [RxDB](/) docs.
 RxDB is a JavaScript database that has different storage adapters which can utilize the different storage APIs.
-**Since 2017** I spend most of my time working with these APIs, doing performance tests and building [hacks](../slow-indexeddb.md) to reach the limits of browser database operation speed.
+**Since 2017** I spend most of my time working with these APIs, doing performance tests and building [hacks](../slow-indexeddb.md) and plugins to reach the limits of browser database operation speed.

 <center>
     <a href="https://rxdb.info/">